rachitnigam/rachitnigam.com/content/post/reconf-future.md

 ## High-Level Synthesis

+High-Level Synthesis {% footnote() %}
+"Synthesis" is borrowed from hardware design workflows---circuits are synthesized into silicon.
+This is just a compiler.
+{% end %}
-High-Level Synthesis[^3] is the idea of compiling a computational description in a high-level programming language[^4], like C or C++, into an HDL like Verilog.
+is the idea of compiling a computational description in a high-level programming language, {% footnote() %}
+Architects operate at the level of gates, wires, and clocks.
+C++ is a huge jump in abstractions.
+{% end %}
+like C or C++, into an HDL like
+Verilog.
 HLS has been quite successful in a multitude of domains---everything from [digital signal processing][hls-dsp] to [machine learning accelerators][hls-ml] has been implemented in HLS.